Reunification Monument, Cameroon - Things to Do in Reunification Monument

 Top Things to Do in Reunification Monument

-Booking Tip: Entry fee is around 1,000 CFA francs.
-Open Tuesday to Sunday, closed Mondays.
-Guided tours available for an additional fee.
-Best visited in the morning when it's less crowded.
+Booking Tip: Entry costs around 1,000 CFA francs.
+Open Tuesday through Sunday, closed Mondays.
+Photography inside requires an additional fee.
+Best visited in morning when it's less crowded and cooler.

 Getting There